ResoNight/GoldenWalnutFramework/README.md

     ...
 ]
 ```
-For each {}, you can assign the [X and Y](x-and-y) coordinates and optionally also the [Width and Height](#width-and-height).
+For each {}, you can assign the X and Y coordinates and optionally also the Width and Height.
 If one of those or both are omitted, they just default to 1.

 ## Chance
 The chance is a number between 0 and 1.
 Genuinely think about what chance you can assign, it can quickly get frustrating, if someone is unlucky.
 And if many people play your mod, there *will* be unlucky people.
 For Fishing walnuts especially, you shouldn't make the chance too low, because you have to actively spent a ton of ingame time to get a chance one by one, whereas for monsters and stones, you can quickly go in, kill them once or destroy them once and then you got your chance for today, so fishing is generally much more frustrating than the other types.

 ## Count
 If you assign a Count to a Walnut, the ID gets changed a bit.
-Instead of one walnut having the [ID](#id) that you assigned (or that is automatically generated (see below at [AutomaticWalnutIDs](#automaticWalnutIDs)), each walnut gets its own individual ID, that is simply ID_1, ID_2, ID_3 and so on, up until your Count.
+Instead of one walnut having the [ID](#id) that you assigned, each walnut gets its own individual ID, that is simply ID_1, ID_2, ID_3 and so on, up until your Count.
 The Count that you assign always determine the upper limit of how many walnuts you can get from this Walnut entry (So the field [DropAtOnce](#dropatonce) cannot exceed this limit)).
 For [Buried](#buried) Walnuts, all Walnuts will be dropped at once.
 For each other Walnut, you can get the Walnuts one at a time.
 If the player collects the last Walnut of a Walnut entry, the game will play a little soundeffect ("jingle1" if you are interested).
 Setting the Count to 1 is completely pointless, just don't.
 It will *NOT* change the ID to ID_1 in that case.

 ## DropAtOnce
 A valid entry for this field must look like this: